dakivara/pgcrud/README.md

 ```
 pip install git+https://github.com/dakivara/pgcrud.git
 ```

+To use pydantic or msgspec, ensure you install them separately, as they are optional dependencies.

 Do not download the pgcrud package from PyPi.
 This is an abandoned package and is not affiliated with us.